MicrosoftDocs/power-platform/power-platform/admin/vnet-support-overview.md

 ### Limitations

 - [Dataverse low-code plug-ins](/power-apps/maker/data-platform/low-code-plug-ins) that use connectors aren't supported until those connector types are updated to use subnet delegation.
 - You can only use Copy and Restore [environment lifecycle operations](/dynamics365/fin-ops-core/dev-itpro/power-platform/environment-lifecycle-core-concepts#terminology-differences-between-lifecycle-services-and-power-platform-admin-center).
-If the source environment has Virtual Network enabled and the target does not, you cannot do Copy and Restore.
+If the source environment has Virtual Network enabled and the target doesn't, you can't do Copy and Restore.

 ## Supported regions